Reliance AGM 2022: Jio to offer 5G services by Diwali 2022

 He also said that Jio has a whopping 421 million mobile broadband subscribers on the 4G network who consume 20 GB data every month on an average.

 Mukesh Ambani further underscored, “Jio4G, JioFiber, and now Jio5G, are uniquely positioned for best quality, high value digital connectivity solutions.
-India can lead the world with digital solutions that solve humanity’s biggest problems in Sustainable Development”
+India can lead the world with digital solutions that solve humanity’s biggest problems in Sustainable Development.”

+Also read: Reliance AGM 2022 LIVE: Mukesh Ambani announces new giga-factory for power electronics

+Also read: RIL AGM: Reliance Jio to partner with Qualcomm to provide made-in-India 5G network

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today